Shorts1999/pxt-ArexxMatrix/README.md

 ## Arexx RGB matrix Micro:Bit extension

 this extension for BBC Micro:Bit makecode adds support for RGB WS2812b/Neopixel displays with a zigzag pattern lining.
+The top left pixel should be the first pixel in the strip.

 To start using the extension put the block "maak matrix" in the startup command in the block editor. this initializes the display and sets up the NeoPixel object.